thapatechnical/thapareactecom/README.md

-# Welcome to Thapa Technical React Ecommerce Webstie Series
+# Welcome to Thapa Technical React Ecommerce Website Series

-## Follow the 3 Steps and your good to go.
+## Follow the 3 Steps and you are good to go.

 1: Clone the Project